hightower8083/opmd2VTK/README.md

 Based on openPMD_viewer and PyVTK

-Work in progress:
+### Work in progress

+Done
-- presently only 3D cartesian fields are supported
+- 3D cartesian vector and scalar fields
+- CIRC cylindrical vector and scalar fields
+- particles

 TBD:
-- CIRC
 - error messages
 - units resclaings if needed